kwea123/nsff_pl/README.md

 # nsff_pl
 Neural Scene Flow Fields using pytorch-lightning.
 This repo reimplements the [NSFF](https://github.com/zhengqili/Neural-Scene-Flow-Fields) idea, but modifies several operations based on observation of NSFF results and discussions with the authors.
 For discussion details, please see the [issues](https://github.com/zhengqili/Neural-Scene-Flow-Fields/issues?q=is%3Aissue+author%3Akwea123) of the original repo.
+The code is based on my previous implementation.

 The main modifications are the followings: